Provender, E11 2AA

-Kake visited on a Friday lunchtime in August 2013.
-Music was playing quietly.
-There were three other parties in when I arrived around 1pm; by the time I left the patio was full, though there was plenty of space inside.
+Kake has visited twice now, most recently on a Thursday lunchtime in March 2017.
+On my first visit, on a Friday lunchtime in August 2013, music was playing quietly and there were three other parties in when I arrived around 1pm; by the time I left the patio was full, though there was plenty of space inside.

-Service was the type I like; the staff were there as soon as I needed something, but there was no hovering, and at no point did anyone interrupt me to ask me how my food was (a practice I find fairly pointless and a little irritating).
+Service both times was the type I like; the staff were there as soon as I needed something, but there was no hovering.
 Tap water arrived in a jug with ice, and was replenished swiftly when near-empty with no need to ask.
 A 12.5% service charge was added to the bill.